 At the end of 2006, he took the Head Coaching position with the Queensland Reds, where he quickly made an impact.
 He recently accepted a position with Saracens in England and a consulting position with the South African national side for the 2007 World Cup, where he helped lead them to Victory.

-2011 saw Eddie take on position of GM and head coach of Japan’s Rugby Top League Suntory Sungoliath, bringing the team to great success in 2012 by winning all domestic titles.
+2011 saw Eddie move back to Japan to take on the position of GM and head coach of Japan’s Rugby Top League Suntory Sungoliath, bringing the team to great success in 2012 by winning all domestic titles.